-City Responsibility: Prepare the recommendations report with the intent to work collaboratively to identify reasonable traffic calming measures that can be implemented within available funding.
+City Responsibility: Prepare the recommendations report with the intent to work collaboratively to identify reasonable traffic calming measures that can be implemented and identify available funding, funding deficiencies and potential sources of funding. within available funding.

 EXHIBIT 2 Criteria Definitions